 - Disengage the opener and manually operate the door: The door must be smooth to operate by hand.
-An operating force on the bottom rail should not exceed 150 N (15 kg) force. - Each month check that the opener reverses when the door contacts a 40 mm high object placed on the floor (AS3350).
+An operating force on the bottom rail should not exceed 150N (15 kg) force. - Each month check that the opener reverses when the door contacts a 40 mm high object placed on the floor under the door (AS3350).

-NOTE: If the door does not operate smoothly, call your installer.
+NOTE: If the door does not operate smoothly, call your garage door professional.